vivekbhosle/MongoDB-Spring-Boot-Example/README.md

 # MongoDB-Spring-Boot-Example
 MongoDB-Spring-Boot-Example

-Install MongoDB and create database, document as given in application.properties
+Install MongoDB and create database, collection as given in application.properties

 Run application using goal : spring-boot:run